Exemption from having a degree before starting the Common Professional Examination

 Mature applicants may be eligible to apply to study the Common Professional Examination (CPE) without having a degree.

-- A sufficient standard of general education (Level 3 equivalent of the Regulated Qualifications Framework) AND;
+- a sufficient standard of general education (Level 3 equivalent of the Regulated Qualifications Framework)

 - considerable work-based learning.

 CPE providers expect you to have achieved an appropriate standard of written and spoken English or Welsh if you choose to study on the course.

 We will ask you to tell us about:

 - courses attended